kavindu-udara/me/public/assets/readmes/My_First_Blog_Post.md

     current_date=$(date +"%Y-%m-%dT%H:%M:%S%z")

     # Get the title from the user
-    read -p "Enter the title of the markdown file: " title
+    read -p "Enter the title of the markdown file: " title read -p "Enter the title of the markdown file: " title read -p "Enter the title of the markdown file: " title read -p "Enter the title of the markdown file: " title

     # Replace spaces with underscores for the filename
     filename="${title// /_}.md"